QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

 A **likelihood ratio process** is a useful tool for this task.

-To begin, we define the time :math:`t` likelihood ratio  as the random variable
+To begin, we define the key component of a likelihood ratio process, namely, the time :math:`t` likelihood ratio  as the random variable

 .. math::